tikv/rfcs/text/2018-10-25-batch-split.md

 # Unresolved questions

-A large Region is usually more emergent to be split, so we can change the split check queue from a naive FIFO queue to a priority queue so that large Region can be split early and quickly.
+Generally, it is more urgent to split a large Region, so we can change the split check queue from a naive FIFO queue to a priority queue so that a large Region can be split early and quickly.